mpnally/Terrifically-Simple-JSON/README.md

 One of the challenges of JSON is that it only supports 3 major datatypes: number, string, and boolean (the null value is the unique member of a 4th datatype).
 The two most common
-datatypes in Web API programming that are not covered by JSON are date/time and URI.
+datatypes in Web API programming that are not covered by JSON are URL and date/time.
 Unless you are willing to invent extensions or conventions on top of JSON, the best you can do is to encode them as strings.
 The [example above](#explicit-urls) shows how the `_id` property can be used in Terrifically Simple JSON to encode URLs more precisely, at some cost to simplicity and ease-of-programming.
 This idea can be extended to other datatypes.
 The following two Terrifically Simple JSON examples are equivalent.